OpenAttackDefenseTools/tulip/README.md

 ## Usage

-The stack can be started with docker-compose:
+The stack can be started with docker-compose, after creating an `.env` file.
+See `.env.example` as an example of how to configure your environment.
 ```
+cp .env.example .env
+# < Edit the .env file with your favourite text editor >
 docker-compose up -d --build
 ```
 To ingest traffic, it is recommended to create a shared bind mount with the docker-compose.
 One convenient way to set this up is as follows: